nus-cs2103-AY2223S1/ip/docs/README.md

 * Events : tasks that are scheduled to happen at a certain date
 * Notes : notes that you can add to keep track of your thoughts

+## Features

+* Add Tasks such as Todo, Events and Deadlines

 ## Usage

 ### Adding a new Todo Task: `todo`